Spain’s national operator Renfe offers high-speed trains named AVE on routes between a number of major cities.

-The website Loco2 offers the same prices as the official Renfe site for AVE fast trains at any given time while avoiding the bad translations and website errors.
+The website Trainline offers the same prices as the official Renfe site for AVE fast trains at any given time while avoiding the bad translations and website errors.
 It has full coverage of all AVE trains and most Renfe medium distance and regional trains.
-If you’re taking a complex trips with several stops to change trains, generally comes up with better routes than Renfe.
+If you’re taking a complex trips with several stops to change trains, it generally comes up with better routes than Renfe.

 Routes on Renfe AVE Trains